edumlauer/edumlauer.github.io/_projects/cube-filler.md

 The game has a RESTful web service developed in Java where the puzzles and analytical data are persisted in a PostgreSQL database.

-A [WebGL version](https://dupyx.com/cube-filler/) is also available without some features.
+A [WebGL version](https://elauer.itch.io/cube-filler) is also available without some features.
 It's optimized for a small build size and fast loading.
 The intention was to convert players to the mobile version.
 The game is available in a wide range of gaming portals.
 {% include video id="at6EkW9QA1U" provider="youtube" caption="Game Trailer"%}
 {% include gallery %}

 [![Get it on Google Play](/assets/images/cube-filler/google-play-badge.png){:.align-center}](https://play.google.com/store/apps/details?id=com.dupyx.cbfiller){:target="_blank"}

+<iframe src="https://itch.io/embed/173332?bg_color=222222&amp;fg_color=eeeeee&amp;border_color=363636" width="552" height="167" frameborder="0"><a href="https://elauer.itch.io/cube-filler">Cube Filler by Eduardo Lauer</a></iframe>{:.align-center}